Tree worship: Sacred Trees and Wishing Trees

 World Tree and Tree of Life

-According to Jewish mythology, the Garden of Eden contains the Tree of Life (etz chaim) or “Tree of Souls”, which blossoms and produces new souls.
-These souls fall into the Guf, the treasure trove of souls.
-The angel Gabriel reaches into the treasure trove and takes the first soul that falls into his hand.
-The fertility angel Leila then watches over the embryo until its birth.
+In Jewish mythology, the Tree of Life (etz chaim) or “Tree of Souls” stands in the Garden of Eden, blooming and producing new souls that fall into the Guf, the treasury of souls.
+The angel Gabriel takes the first soul that comes to his hand, while the fertility angel Leila watches over the embryo until birth.

-The tree of life is a common symbol in Jewish, Islamic, and Christian art.
-In stylised form, it is very common in Armenian and Kurdish weaving.
-In Jewish and Islamic art, it often has seven branches, which correspond to the seven arms of the Jewish menorah, which in turn symbolise the seven days of creation.
+The Tree of Life is a common motif in Jewish, Islamic, and Christian art.
+In stylised form it appears frequently in Armenian and Kurdish carpet weaving.
+In Jewish and Islamic art it often bears seven branches, corresponding to the seven arms of the Jewish menorah, symbolising the seven days of creation.

-In Sufism, the tree symbolizes closeness to God and appears prominently, for example, in the work of the Iranian philosopher and mystic Suhrawardi, who equates it with the Simorgh (Simurgh) tree from Iranian mythology (Fischer 2004, 136).
-Tuba (Persian طوبا) is an Iranian female first name, also common in Turkey in the form Tuğba.
+In Sufism, the tree symbolises proximity to God and appears prominently, for example, in the work of the Iranian philosopher and mystic Suhrawardī, who equates it with the Simorgh (Simurgh) tree of Iranian mythology.[xix]

-Alevis traditionally have strong beliefs rooted in nature veneration, seeing divine or semi-deific figures associated with natural objects and places.
-In Kurdish Alevi (Rêya Heqî, Raa Haqi) belief, trees are often considered sacred natural entities and sanctuaries, known as jiare, and are venerated alongside other natural elements like mountains and rivers.
-While specific rituals associated with trees may be fading due to cultural shifts, repressions and subsequent emigration and assimilation, historical accounts show Kurds tying offerings to sacred trees, seeking healing from their leaves, and even holding festivals under them.
-These practices reflect a broader tradition of nature veneration where divinity is believed to reside in or be associated with specific natural sites and objects.
+Alevis have traditionally maintained a strong faith rooted in the veneration of nature, recognising divine or semi-divine figures associated with natural objects and places.
+In Kurdish-Alevi belief (Rêya Heqî), trees are often regarded as sacred natural beings and shrines known as jiare, venerated alongside other natural elements such as mountains and rivers.
+While certain tree-related rituals may be declining due to cultural change, repression, migration, and assimilation, historical accounts show that Kurds tied offerings to sacred trees, sought healing from their leaves, and even celebrated festivals beneath them.
+These practices reflect a broader tradition of nature veneration, in which divinity is believed to dwell in or be connected to specific natural sites and objects.

-Historical accounts indicate that non-Alevi groups, such as the Turkish authorities, viewed these tree veneration practices with suspicion, labeling them as acts of divine worship, notes the National Institutes of Health (NIH).
+Historical sources suggest that non-Alevi groups-such as Turkish authorities-viewed these practices of tree worship with suspicion and described them as acts of idolatry, as noted by the National Institutes of Health (NIH) and nlka.ne.

-The trees of wishes are highly venerated in Kurdish culture.
-In Northern Kurdistan, the Turkish regime often cuts down sacred trees as a form of psychological warfare against the Kurds.
-Likewise, since Turkey’s occupation of Afrin in Rojava in 2018, as part of their ethnic cleansing campaigns against Kurds, Turkish-backed Syrian mercenaries have cut down over 1.5 million trees, (SCF 2021) including the trees of wishes that were over 100 years old (Omer 2022).
+Wish trees are highly revered in Kurdish culture.
+In Northern Kurdistan, the Turkish regime has often cut down sacred trees as a form of psychological warfare against the Kurds.
+Similarly, since the Turkish occupation of Afrin in Rojava in 2018, Turkish-backed Syrian mercenaries have felled more than 1.5 million trees, including over one hundred-year-old wish trees, as part of ethnic cleansing campaigns.[xx][xxi]

 Conclusion

-In Dersim, the Turkish state’s fight against the Kurdish political actors took on religious characteristics by targeting the local tree worship.
-The frequent destruction of forests, sacred groves, and trees, as well as the illegal hunting of sacred bezoar goats, acquired the character of ecocide, i.e., the destruction of the indigenous population’s livelihoods and elements of their faith.
-As a result of displacement, emigration, and assimilation, scholars observed a decline in tree worship.
-At the same time, however, the ecocide revived the population’s resistance to the associated measures and strengthened the environmental movement in Dersim and its diaspora.
+The Turkish state’s struggle against the Kurdish independence movement in Dersim also assumed religious dimensions by targeting local tree worship.
+The frequent destruction of forests, sacred groves, and trees-along with the illegal hunting of sacred bezoar goats-took on the character of ecocide, understood as the destruction of the indigenous population’s lifeworlds and belief systems.
+As a consequence of displacement, migration, and assimilation, scholars observed a decline in tree worship.
+At the same time, ecocide revitalised local resistance against these measures and strengthened the environmental movement in Dersim and its diaspora.

 Arakelova, Victoria.
 2020.
 “A Note on Tree Worship in the Zaza Folk Beliefs.”
 Iran and the Caucasus 24 (4): 405-410. https://www.researchgate.net/publication/347481105_A_Note_on_Tree_Worship_in_the_Zaza_Folk_Beliefs